How does it work?

 The site agreement gives you the right to live in your home on the site referred to in the agreement, which can only be terminated in some limited circumstances.
 Effectively, you have secure tenure protecting your investment in the home.
 If you die your executor becomes the home owner and the home can remain on site or be sold to remain on site.

 What you pay for your site is called a site fee and is generally paid weekly or fortnightly.
 An operator cannot require you to pay site fees more than two weeks in advance (although you may offer to pay monthly or some other period).
+NSW law regulates the methods by which site fees are increased by the operator.
+These methods have to be clearly outlined in the site agreement.

 Site fees may be increased either by: